Author: E.A.Natanegara & Judi Knight Achjadi, 2012. 212pg. (Indonesian)

 Author: Urmila Mohan, 2018.
 149 pg.
 (English)

-Publisher: Bard Graduate Center Gallery
+Publisher: Bard Graduate Center Gallery, New York

 Page 10 of 37